 [an error occurred while processing this directive]

-You probably know your son or daughter better than anyone else.
-It is likely that you could be the first to notice changes in your child’s mood or behavior that may be an early indication of emotional or psychological distress.
-Some indications that your child is in trauma may include:
+You probably know your student better than anyone else.
+It is likely that you could be the first to notice changes in your student's mood or behavior that may be an early indication of emotional or psychological distress.
+Some indications that your student is in trauma may include:

 - Changes in academic performance, motivation, concentration, grades, or class attendance.